sealmindset/EdgeTPU/README.md

-# Setup Coral AI PCIe Accelerator on a Raspberry Pi 5
+# Setup Coral Dual TPU on Pineberry Board for a Raspberry Pi 5

+Carefully, install the board to the Pi.

 ## Enable Pineberry Board